 He joined the cast of the hit series Allie McBeal in 2000, but was fired after being arrested again when he was found wandering in an alley while under the influence of a controlled substance in 2001.
 His constant arrests and drug addiction have cost him several acting roles, including a stage performance as Hamlet early in 2001.
 In 2003, Woody Allen decided not to cast him because of the high cost of completion insurance he would have had to take out for Robert.
 However, other friends rallied to his side, including Mel Gibson, who cast him as the lead in The Singing Detective (2003).

 Robert's screen career has since flourished, with accolades and roles coming at him from all sides.
 In 2009 he received his second Academy Award nomination for his role as a white actor, playing a black film actor in Tropic Thunder (2008), and in 2010, he won a Golden Globe for his portrayal of the great detective Sherlock Holmes.
 He's also gained widespread approval from both critics and fans for his portrayal of Tony Stark in the hit Iron Man film series.
 Although he's a great dramatic actor, he loves to surprise his fans by appearing in the occasional comedy, such as Tropic Thunder (2008) with Jack Black and Ben Stiller, and Due Date (2010) opposite Zach Galifianakis.
 In 2010, he reprised his Tony Stark role for Iron Man 2 and again in 2012 for the highly-anticipated The Avengers .
 He then starred in The Judge (2014) alongside Robert Duvall and in Avengers: Age of Ultron (2015).
-He returned to play Iron Man in Captain America: Civil War (2016) and several other Marvel films, including Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), as well as making a guest appearance in Spider-Man: Homecoming (2017).
+He returned to play Iron Man in Captain America: Civil War (2016) and several other Marvel films, including Spider-Man: Homecoming (2017), Avengers: Infinity War (2018) and Avengers: Endgame (2019).

 In August 2005, Downey Jr. married second wife, producer Susan Levin, whom he met while filming Gothika in 2002.
 He credits her with helping him beat his drug addiction.